shTalhagaba/map-assignment/README.md

 ### 3. Configure the Google Places API Key

-Replace `YOUR_MAP_API_KEY` with your actual Google Places API Key in the appropriate file.
+Replace `MAP_API_KEY` with your actual Google Places API Key in the appropriate file.
 Typically, you would have a configuration file or an environment variable for this.

-For example, if you are using an `.env` file:

-1. Create a file named `.env` in the root directory of your project.
-2. Add your API key to the `.env` file:
-    ```env
-    MAP_API_KEY=YOUR_MAP_API_KEY
-    ```
-3. Ensure your app loads the API key from the environment variables.

 ### 4. Run the App